Famen Temple

 Famen Temple (法门寺 (法門寺, Fǎmén Sì)) is a Buddhist temple located in Famen town (法門鎮), Fufeng County, 120 kilometers west of Xi'an, Shaanxi, China.
-It was widely regarded as the "ancestor of pagoda temples in Guanzhong".
+It is widely regarded as the "ancestor of pagoda temples in Guanzhong".

 History

 Han dynasty

-One theory, supported by unearthed eaves-tiles and carved bricks of Han dynasty (206 BC–220 AD), is that the temple was built during the Northern Zhou dynasty, by Emperor Huan and also by Emperor Ling of the Eastern Han dynasty (25–220).
+One theory, supported by unearthed eaves-tiles and carved bricks of the Han dynasty (206 BC–220 AD), is that the temple was built by Emperor Huan and also by Emperor Ling of the Eastern Han dynasty (25–220).

 Northern dynasties

-The literature record indicates that during Northern Wei dynasty (386–534), Famen Temple already existed on a quite large scale.
-However, Buddhism was greatly suppressed in Emperor Wu's years of Northern Zhou dynasty (557–581), and Famen Temple was almost completely destroyed.
+The literature record indicates that during the Northern Wei dynasty (386–534), Famen Temple already existed on a quite large scale.
+However, Buddhism was greatly suppressed in Emperor Wu's years of the Northern Zhou dynasty (557–581), and Famen Temple was almost completely destroyed.

 Sui dynasty

-After establishment of Sui dynasty (589–618), Buddhism was venerated, and Famen Temple was rebuilt, although it couldn't be recovered to its heyday in Northern Wei dynasty.
-Its name was changed to Cheng Shi Dao Chang (成實道場), and soon it merged with nearby Baochang Temple (寶昌寺), and became a temple-owned farm.
+After establishment of the Sui dynasty (589–618), Buddhism was venerated, and Famen Temple was rebuilt, although it couldn't be restored to its condition from the Northern Wei dynasty.
+It was renamed to Cheng Shi Dao Chang (成實道場), and was merged with the nearby Baochang Temple (寶昌寺), becoming a temple-owned farm.

 Tang dynasty

 Famen Temple entered its halcyon days after formation of the Tang dynasty (618–907).
 During the first year of the reign of Wude of the Tang dynasty (618), it was named Famen Temple, and monks were recruited the following year.
-Later the temple took in homeless people fleeing chaos caused by war at the end of the Sui dynasty, and was unfortunately burnt.
+Later, the temple took in homeless people fleeing chaos caused by war at the end of the Sui dynasty, and was unfortunately burned.
 It was rebuilt later by monks.
 In Zhenguan 5th year (631), Zhang Liang was appointed to demolish Wangyun Palace to build the pagoda.
 It was rebuilt in Gaozong Xianqing 5th year (660), and was a four-storied pavilion-like pagoda.
 It was named later by Tang Zhongzong True Relic Pagoda.
 Tang Zhongzong actively advocated Buddhism, and along with Empress Wei buried their hair under the pagoda (unearthed in autumn 1978).
 Jinglong 4th year (710), the temple was renamed Grand Empire Carefree King Temple (圣朝无忧王寺), and the pagoda Grand True Relic Pagoda (大圣真身宝塔).
 In Wenzong Kaicheng 3rd year (AD 838), it was renamed Fayun Temple, but soon reverted to the name Famen.
 When Buddhism was suppressed in Huichang in the year of Wuzong, Famen Temple was affected.
-During Yizong's reign, the last Buddha relic acquisition in Tang dynasty took place.
+During Yizong's reign, the last Buddha relic acquisition in the Tang dynasty took place.
 At that time, Famen Temple was rebuilt, and its underground palace was not later altered.
-The emperors of Tang dynasty acquired Buddha relics 7 times here, and every time donated generously, which facilitated the expansion of the temple and pagoda.
+The emperors of the Tang dynasty acquired Buddha relics 7 times here, and every time donated generously, which facilitated the expansion of the temple and pagoda.
 After being built and renovated multiple times, Famen Temple evolved into a scale of 24 courtyards.